Remember when the world woke up to plastic pollution?

 The best part is that there’s a structure for creating this kind of story, which you can find in the next article: Your core story ingredients.

-Every 3 weeks, I publish deep dives into B2B thought leaders, breaking down their journey from unknown consultant to top tier personality.
+Every 4 weeks, I publish deep dives into B2B thought leaders, breaking down the content strategy they used to go from unknown consultant to top tier personality.